-The RA4 pin is multiplexed with the Timer0 module clock input to become the RA4/T0CKI pin; it is also multiplexed as the Parallel Master Port data pin (in 80-pin devices).
+The RA4 pin is multiplexed with the Timer0 module clock input to become the RA4/T0CKI pin.
+It is also multiplexed as the Parallel Master Port Data pin.
 The other PORTA pins are multiplexed with the analog VREF+ and VREF- inputs.
-The operation of pins, RA<5,3:0>, as A/D Converter inputs is selected by clearing or setting the appropriate PCFG control bits in the ANCON0 register.
+The operation of pins RA5:RA0 as A/D Converter inputs is selected by clearing or setting the control bits in the ANCON0 register.

-- Note 1: RA5 (RA5/PMD4/AN4) is multiplexed as an analog input in all devices and Parallel Master Port data in 80-pin devices. - 2: RA5 and RA3:RA0 are configured as analog inputs on any Reset and are read as '0'.
+- Note 1: The RA5 (RA5/PMD4/AN4/C2INA) pin is a multiplexed A/D convertor, Parallel Master Port data and also a Comparator 2 input A. (PMP pin placement depends on the PMPMX Configuration bit.) - 2: RA5 and RA3:RA0 are configured as analog inputs on any Reset and are read as '0'.
 RA4 is configured as a digital input.